 A correlation coefficient is a way to put a value to the relationship.
 Correlation coefficients have a value of between -1 and 1.
 A “0” means there is no relationship between the variables at all, while -1 or 1 means that there is a perfect negative or positive correlation (negative or positive correlation here refers to the type of graph the relationship will produce).

 The most common correlation coefficient is the Pearson Correlation Coefficient.
 It’s used to test for linear relationships between data.
 In AP stats or elementary stats, the Pearson is likely the only one you’ll be working with.
 However, you may come across others, depending upon the type of data you are working with.
-Goodman and Kruskal’s lambda coefficient is a fairly common coefficient.
-The Goodman and Kruskal lambda coefficient can be symmetric, where you do not have to specify which variable is dependent, and asymmetric where the dependent variable is specified.
+For example, Goodman and Kruskal’s lambda coefficient is a fairly common coefficient.
+It can be symmetric, where you do not have to specify which variable is dependent, and asymmetric where the dependent variable is specified.

 Finding Pearson’s correlation coefficients by hand is ugly and involves a lot of lengthy math.
 However, Excel can make those calculations for you in a fraction of a second.
 You have two options in Excel (2013 and later): The CORREL function or the Data Analysis Toolpak.